savazques/savazques/README.md

 - 👋 Hi, I’m @savazques
-- 👀 I’m interested in everything
+- 👀 I’m interested in Software Development and AI
 - 🌱 I’m currently learning Object Oriented Programming
-- 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me https://www.linkedin.com/in/sarah-vasquez-a520a0232

 <!---